doytsujin/itrs/README.md

 We create 2 different security groups, one for the front-end and the other one for the database.
 All the outbound traffic is allowed but only specific services are allowed for incoming traffic.

+### ec2-vm.tf

+#### The database machine

+This machine is placed in the private subnet and has its security group.
+The userdata performs the following actions:

+* Update the OS
+* Install the MySQL server and run it
+* Configure the root user to grant access from other machines
+* Create a table in the test database and add one line inside

+There is a dependency on the NAT Gateway in order to be able to update the OS and install MySQL server.

+#### The front-end machine

+It is placed in the public subnet so it is possible to reach it from your browser using port 80.
+The userdata performs the following actions:

+* Update the OS
+* Install the Apache web server and its php module
+* Start the Apache
+* Using the echo command place in the public html directory, a php file that reads the value inside the database created in the other EC2